 When VOC first came to Asia, ships made the long-distance trip back and forth from Europe.
 Later, a trade network composed of two layers was established, reminiscent of a hub-and-spoke structure.
 A regional trade network was serviced by smaller ships that called along coastal trading routes various ports throughout the region.
 The goods were then collected in large warehouses in protected strongholds; Batavia (Indonesia) and Galle (Sri Lanka) were the most significant.
 Traded commodities included textiles, pepper, and yarn from India, cinnamon, cardamom, and gems from Sri Lanka.
 Some were traded only over short distances, while others traveled greater distances, such as between Indonesia, China, and Japan.
-Other commodities, such as cinnamon, and nutmeg were mainly exported back to Europe.
-Much larger “return ships” of 500 to 1,000 tons were used for the long haul, which included a stopover in Cape Town.
-The route and the season these ships traveled was configured to take maximum advantage of dominant winds.
+Other commodities, such as cinnamon and nutmeg were mainly exported back to Europe.
+Much larger “return ships” of 500 to 1,000 tons were used for the long haul, including a stopover in Cape Town.
+The route and the season these ships traveled were configured to take maximum advantage of dominant winds.
 On the inbound route from Amsterdam, ships essentially crossed the Atlantic to reach the South American coast and catch the fast Westerlies that would bring them to Cape Town.
 From there, the Westerlies brought the ships straight across the Indian Ocean towards Australia and then turned north to Batavia or Galle.
 The return route was more direct and took advantage of the southeast bound winter monsoon winds.